tkozyra/bookbase/README.md

 [Kacper Rosiak](https://github.com/rosKacper) and
 [Wojciech Ankus](https://github.com/vojteq)

+## Demo

+Here is live working demo: http://bookbase3-env.eba-tbefkzvk.eu-central-1.elasticbeanstalk.com

+To gain access to app you have to log in.
+Ask administrator for login and password.

 ## About project
 In app you can **display** all authors or books and **rate** them.\